syedmfuad/submarket_comp/README.md

 ## hierarchical_model.R
 Goodman and Thibodeau (1998; 2003) hierarchical linear model implementation using math score and square footage.

+## all submarkets_5.R
+Regressions by submarkets and mapping.
+Part of the Atlanta race paper to determine is black neighborhoods play higher property tax than non-black neighborhoods.

 ## get data_1.R
 Get ACS data (HH head age) and merge with households by census tracts.